 A high-quality computing education equips students to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.

 The core of computing is computer science, in which students are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, students are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that students become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

-Currently, we offer computing only in Years 7 and 8, but this is only the first step in our efforts to reintroduce it to the Greenshaw curriculum.
-We hope soon to establish a computing club and then to build the subject up to the point that we can offer it at GCSE and beyond.
+Currently, we offer computing only in Years 7, 8 and 9, but this is only the first step in our efforts to reintroduce it to the Greenshaw curriculum.

 Key Stage 3

 |Year 9||Computing Systems||Representations: from clay to silicon||Mobile App development|

 Mr S Sundaram is Head of Computer Science.